shimanshe/erl-doc/README.md

 * select fetch_doc_html to download erlang man pages from erlang website. you can run this option multiple until there is no more html file downloaded.

-* select handle_html to deal with the downloaded html files, such remove left navigate memu, remove javascripts.
+* select handle_html to deal with the downloaded html files, such as remove left navigate memu, remove javascripts.

 * select make_htmlhelp_prj to create chm project files, hhc, hhp, hhk.
 * select build_htmlhelp_prj to build html workshop project to creating chm help file.